-Anyone who can conjure a frosting as angelic as this, that’s puffy and white and billowy as clouds, can clearly talk to angels.
+Anyone who can conjure a frosting as angelic as this—puffy and white and billowy as clouds—can clearly talk to angels.
 Or at least channel them.
 Way to go, Momma Reiner.
-Never was an angel food cake so perfectly smothered in cloudlike perfection.
-Er, confection.
+Never was a coconut angel food cake so perfectly smothered in cloudlike perfection and confection.–David Leite

 - 1 1/2 cups granulated sugar